 - cilantro to top

-- little squeeze of fresh lime to top
+- a little squeeze of fresh lime to top

-- You will also need an immersion blender (best) or countertop blender.
+- You will also need an immersion blender (best) or a countertop blender.

 And for the very necessary coconut lime cream sauce.
 I actually developed the coconut lime crema as a separate, stand-alone recipe; but feel it is such a necessary element of this butternut squash soup that I included it with this recipe.

 - ¾ cup coconut milk canned, (you will only use the cream part on the top and discard the clear liquid)